astrojaket/astrojaket.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoctoral research fellow at the University of Oxford, my role involves performing retrieval analysis of exoplanet atmospheres.
+I'm a Glasstone Fellow in Astrophysics at the University of Oxford, my role involves performing retrieval analysis of exoplanet atmospheres.
 For more information <a href="https://www.physics.ox.ac.uk/our-people/jaketaylor">here</a> for my university profile or <a href="https://www.physics.ox.ac.uk/news/meetjake-taylor">here</a> for a story that Oxford Physics wrote about me.

-I'm currently an Eric and Wendy Schmidt AI in Science fellow.
-In September 2024 I will be a Glasstone Fellow.
 ![Image of me at NASA JPL](/images/JPL.jpg)